 A written workplace evaluation shall be completed by the area to determine if hazards are present or are likely to be present, and what PPE is necessary to protect against such hazards.
 These assessments must be completed for each new process when it is added unless a similar process already exists.
 These assessments shall be forwarded to the Office of Human Resources & Compliance for review and record keeping.
-See Attachment 36 for the form to be used in these assessments.
+(See Attachment D of this section for the form to be used in these assessments.)

-Prescription Safety Glasses Program and Procedure
+Prescription Safety Glass Program and Procedure